 09. Avoid fixed input formats

-This button almost never helps users.
-It's hard to imagine that someone would want a button that undoes all their work to be sitting next to the button that saves it.
+A Reset button almost never helps users.
+It's hard to imagine that someone would want a button that undoes all their work, let alone that they'd want that button to be sitting next to the button that saves it.
 The web would be a happier place if virtually all Reset buttons were removed.